Am I Too Old for Dental Implants?

 We at DFW Oral Surgeons recommend dental implants for our senior patients because they work.
 According to the American Academy of Implant Dentistry (AAID), dental implants have a 97% long-term success rate.
 Implants are also permanent, easy to care for, effective, and even improve the overall health of your smile leading to a greater quality of life.

 Many patients who have chosen dental implants to replace their failing teeth or dentures have experienced life-changing benefits.
 Dental implants look and feel just like your natural teeth, so you need never shrink from a social event.
 You can speak freely and eat confidently without embarrassment or fear of slipping dentures.
 Dental implants won’t decay, and you can care for them with proper oral hygiene including brushing and regular dentist visits.
-Best of all, dental implants fuse to your jawbone, which invigorates your jaw and prevents bone loss.
+Best of all, dental implants fuse to your jawbone through a process called osseointegration, which invigorates your jaw and prevents bone loss.
 Your overall health and quality of life can be significantly improved with dental implants.

 Requirements for Dental Implants